Detecting Multimedia Generated by Large AI Models: A Survey

 $\clubsuit$ \textbf{Multimodal}.
 Multimodal learning refers to an embodied learning situation that includes learning multiple modalities such as text, image, video, and audio~\cite{khalid2021evaluation}.
 From a generation perspective, visual generation tasks, such as text-to-image and text-to-video, are regarded as multimodal generation.
 The generative models for these tasks are trained to learn visual representations and language understanding for visual generation.
 From the detection aspect, detectors that learn multiple modalities for forgery detection are categorized into multimodal.
 In this context, we define "multimodal generation" from a detection perspective, referring to frameworks capable of creating multimodal output.
 Multimodal generation process normally contains foundation models as encoders (\eg, CLIP~\cite{radford2021learning}, ViT~\cite{dosovitskiy2020image} ) and decoders (\eg, Stable Diffusion~\cite{rombach2021highresolution} ), and a LLM for taking language-like representations from encoders for semantic understanding and produces modality signal tokens for guiding content output, see Fig.~\ref{fig:generration_overview} e).
-Most recent work, such as HuggingGPT~\cite{shen2023hugginggpt}, AudioGPT~\cite{huang2023audiogpt}, and NExT-GPT~\cite{wu2023next}, all are based on the language understanding and complex reasoning capabilities of LLMs, and utilizing existing off-the-shelf multimodal encoders and decorders as tools to execute multimodal input and output.